The Platform Process

 - We support affordable access to nutritious and healthful foods for all people.

-- We demand quality, affordable and preventative health care, including reproductive health, for all Kentuckians, and support a single payer health care system.
+- We advocate for quality and affordable health coverage, including preventative heath care and reproductive health services for all Kentuckians, and we affirm our support for a single payer health care system.

 - We support a comprehensive approach – and investments – that recognize good health is determined by a wide range of social and economic factors such as education, social welfare, housing, income, and environmental conditions, as well as traditional health factors.

-- We support the right to a living wage for all Kentuckians.
+- We support the right to a living wage for all Kentuckians that provides adequate income for housing, health care, education and basic necessities.
 We oppose wage discrimination based on gender, race, ability, age, national origin, citizenship, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.

 - We oppose exploitation of labor and unjust international trade programs and demand an end to the use and sale of sweatshop-made products.